Houndshill Shopping Centre: for your fashion and high-street needs

-If you’re after a convenient bite to eat or a tactical sit-down, there is an excellent selection of restaurants and cafes including the Food Court (Burger King, El Taco Loco, Roosters & Café Real).
+After you’ve shopped until you’ve dropped, if you fancy a rest and a convenient bite to eat, there’s an excellent selection of restaurants and cafes at the Food Court, where you’ll find Burger King, El Taco Loco, Roosters and Café Real.

-The streets surrounding Houndshill are also jam-packed with high-street staples like M&S and Argos.
-For something different, venture out of the centre towards the east side of town (Topping Street, Abingdon Street) to discover more local and independent shops.
+The streets surrounding Houndshill are also packed with high-street staples like M&S and Argos.
+For something a little leftfield, venture out of the centre towards Topping Street and Abingdon Street on the east side of town, where you’ll discover some locally-run independent stores.

-Only a stone’s throw away from Blackpool, set against a picturesque harbour with stunning views over Morecambe Bay, Freeport Fleetwood is the perfect place to come if you’re hunting exclusive offers and a great family day out.
+Set against a picturesque harbour with stunning views over Morecambe Bay, Freeport Fleetwood is the perfect place to find exclusive offers on big brands.

-With over 45 outlets offering up to 60% off, a nautical themed outdoor play area and coastal walks along historic dockyards, the centre is the perfect place to relax and indulge, whilst keeping the family entertained.
+With over 45 outlets offering a variety of discounts, and a nautical-themed outdoor play area all by the historic dockyard, this little outlet village is the perfect place to relax and indulge with all the family.

-The Freeport offers a wide choice of fashion, home wares, leisure, cosmetics, accessories and gifts from designer to the high street.
-If you’re all shopped out, rest and restore yourself in one of our cafes.
+The Freeport offers a wide choice of fashion, homeware, leisure, cosmetics, accessories and gifts.
+After you’ve shopped, once you’re ready for a rest, take some time out in one of the many cafes.

-Getting to Freeport Fleetwood is easy; jump on the tram and travel in style on one of the UK’s oldest tramways, or take advantage of the 700 free car and coach parking spaces.
-It’s no wonder that we’re one of the area’s most loved destinations.
-Come and see for yourself, take the tram to Fisherman’s Walk or use FY7 6AE for directions.
+Getting to Freeport Fleetwood is easy: travel in style on one of the UK’s oldest tramways, or take advantage of the 700 free car and coach parking spaces.

-Bonny Street market, Blackpool’s largest open air market, takes place at various times throughout the year for everything from rock and knitwear to fishing accessories and perfume.
-Foodies should try the Abingdon Street Market where meat and fish vendors sit side by side with jewellery and cosmetic stands.
-And keep an eye out for the continental markets around Christmas time.
+Foodies should try the Abingdon Street Market, where meat and fish vendors sit next to jewellery and cosmetic stands.
+Finally, keep an eye out for the continental markets around Christmas time.